n-kb/blog-v1/_posts/2016-08-20-eastern-europe.md

 By looking to the socialist past to explain current trends in these countries, they fail to grasp the wider, European factors that influence politics.
 Nationalists in Poland and France use the same techniques and rely on the same feelings to push their agendas.
 There are differences, of course.
 But these differences are merely variations of the same rationale, not fundamental divergences.

 Why do the concepts of "Eastern" and "Western" Europe remain, 25 years after the collapse of the Soviet Union, if the blocs they represent disappeared?
 I see two reasons.
-The first is the historical construct of "Eastern Europe" by Paris, London and Berlin as a group of inferior countries.
+The first is the historical construct of "Eastern Europe" by Paris, London and Bonn as a group of inferior countries.
 The other is the political construct of "Western Europe" by reformists in post-socialist societies.

 ### Prejudice as an escape from guilt